hsklein/Simprovise/readme.rst

 ====================================

 **simprovise** is a Python library for process-based discrete event simulation.
-It offers an object-oriented API for developing simulation models.
-Simprovise modelers create models by using or customizing (via inheritance) classes representing simulation objects such as processes, resources, resource pools, and locations (such as queues).
+Simprovise modelers create models by using or inheriting from classes representing simulation objects such as processes, resources, resource pools, and locations (such as queues).